vsee/uoe_programmingclub/README.md

 The official webpage can be found at [http://progclub.inf.ed.ac.uk/](http://progclub.inf.ed.ac.uk/)

 This repository is meant to share files and code related to the University of Edinburgh Programming Club.
-It will be updated with slides, documents and other resources presented weekly during the club.

 ### Join our mailing list for updates on the course and general discussions:
 1. navigate to [https://mlist.is.ed.ac.uk/lists/info/pgclub]